The Importance of an MOT

 Are there any parts of a car that an MOT doesn’t check?

-Though an MOT test does check over many aspects of a car, there are some parts that aren’t looked over.
 An MOT tester won’t look at the engine, gearbox or clutch systems, though they still need to be in good working order.
 For instance, if your car can’t be driven onto an inspection ramp under its own steam, then it’ll be failed straight away.

 How much should an MOT cost me?